 What this means is that the policyholder can, in essence, change – within certain stated guidelines – the amount of the policy’s death benefit amount.
 In addition, the policyholder can also change the amount and the due date of the premium as well.

 There are also more underlying options that are available in terms of allowing a universal policyholder’s cash value to grow.
 For example, policyholders can typically choose from a variety of different investment vehicles from both the fixed-income and the equity investment markets.

 Types of Policies

-The indexed universal policy option allows policy holders the ability to own permanent life insurance protection, along with a cash value component that provides them with not just a guaranteed interest rate, but also with interest that is based partially on one or more market indexes such as the S&P 500.
+The indexed universal policy option allows policyholders the ability to own permanent life insurance protection, along with a cash value component that provides them with not just a guaranteed interest rate but also interest that is based partially on one or more market indexes, such as the S&P 500.

 A portion of the premium is also credited to the policy’s “index” account, which is credited at the index growth rate.
 Over time, the cash in the policy’s cash portion can grow significantly – especially as the funds are protected against any downside market losses.
 Over time, the cash can grow substantially – and can be accessed via withdrawals or policy loans.

 As with most other universal life insurance policies, these plans also provide the flexibility to either increase or decrease the policy’s premium within certain limits.
 In addition, the policy also offers the ability to increase the cash value portion, yet with downside protection.
 This can be viewed as a true win-win.